Take your pick from 12 of the most exciting events taking place in Australia in the year ahead.

 When: 8 February - 3 March 2019

 The Perth Festival has brought intrigue, disruption and celebration to Western Australia for decades.
 In fact, it's the oldest annual arts festival in the southern hemisphere, and 2019’s line-up is set to impress.
 Especially enthralling is this year’s return of Boorna Waanginy, an epic work that entwines Noongar culture, epic projections and inspiring artistry.
-Explore indigenous culture, experience live cinematic shows or immerse yourself in the turbulence of electronic music.
+Explore Aboriginal culture, experience live cinematic shows or immerse yourself in the turbulence of electronic music.
 Get your tickets for the unforgettable events of Perth Festival.

-Parrtjima, a festival in light, Northern Territory
+Parrtjima, a festival in light, Alice Springs, Northern Territory

 When: 5 - 14 April 2019

 Parrtjima, which takes over the outback town of Alice Springs each year, is a light festival like no other.
-Set against the stunning backdrop of the MacDonnell Ranges, you can interact with local artists, celebrate indigenous art, and engulf yourself in the rich history of the region.
+Set against the stunning backdrop of the MacDonnell Ranges, you can interact with local artists, celebrate Aboriginal art, and engulf yourself in the rich history of the region.
 Join in ten days of live talks, events, music and installations that will offer incredible insight into the world’s oldest living culture.

-ANZAC Day, Australia
+ANZAC Day, Australia-wide